 - Viewers have the option of skipping ads after 5 seconds and most take it.
-According to AdWeek about 94% of displayed ads are skipped immediately after the skip button is displayed.
+According to AdWeek, about 94% of the displayed ads are skipped immediately after the skip button is displayed.

 - Viewers are not in the mood for marketing when they come to YouTube.
 They do not want to be sold directly on your product, they either want to learn something or be entertained.

 Here are five key tips on how to use YouTube marketing the right way for your Shopify store.